paulocts/themosia2026-cg-interfaces/hands_on/01_build_slabs/README.md

 When building the CG silica slabs, we can consider two possible simulation box geometries: **orthorhombic** and **hexagonal (triclinic)**.
 These choices correspond to different modeling intentions.
 Hexagonal (triclinic) boxes are the natural choice if one aims to represent a true crystalline α-quartz surface.
 Such a geometry would be appropriate if the goal were to model a specific quartz crystal face with atomistic fidelity.
 Orthorhombic boxes, on the other hand, are primarily a **computational convenience**.
 A triangular lattice can be embedded in an orthorhombic supercell without altering the local bead arrangement or surface bead density.
 In this case, the box shape does not represent a real crystal symmetry; it simply provides a rectangular container for the coarse-grained surface.

 In this context, the term *crystalline* refers to the **local bead arrangement and bead density** used to construct the slab, and **not** to long-range crystallographic symmetry as in atomistic models.
-Indeed, Cambiaso et al. (2025) used orthorhombic boxes regardless of whether the surface was described as crystalline or amorphous.
+Indeed, Cambiaso et al. Surf.
+Interfaces.
+(2025) used orthorhombic boxes regardless of whether the surface was described as crystalline or amorphous.
 The focus of that work — and of the present hands-on — is on reproducing macroscopic interfacial properties through the correct surface bead density, rather than on preserving crystallographic symmetry or atom-to-bead mapping.

 This means that several choices are **part of the model definition**, not “details”: